MasterAI-Inc/libauto/README.md

 ### Photoresistor

 You can use the photoresistor as a very simple ambient light detector.
-Keep in mind that if you have, say, an AutoAuto _car_ with the car body on, the photoresistor will be covered up so its sensitivity will be much decreased.
-That said, it will still work but you'll have to experiment with it to get the proper threshold values for your application.

 ```python
 from auto.capabilities import list_caps, acquire, release